Ajdev11/chatApp/README.md

 .
 Commit your changes and push to the branch:

-`git commit -am 'Add some feature`
+`git commit -am 'Add some features or commit messages`

 `git push origin feature/YourFeature`